mgchandler/brisect/README.md

 - Zaber motion package:
 	- [x] Investigate how to move two devices at once, and make complex trajectory using both.
 		- [x] move_relative() fns take velocity arguments in v7 - cannot update beyond v6.
-		- [x] Manually reproduce move_relative using device.set("maxspeed", vel) for each axis and then do the movement.
+		- [x] Manually reproduce move_relative using `axis.settings.set("maxspeed", velocity)` for each axis and then do the movement.
 		- [ ] Look at streaming to reduce stop/start motion when making arcs.
 		- [ ] Investigate triggers to adjust speed to make arcs.
 	- [ ] Specify trajectory using external definition (e.g. `yaml` file?)